Simulation: Automobiles

 A soldier tests out a heavy-wheeled-vehicle driving simulator.

 Biomechanics

 A biomechanics simulator is a simulation platform for creating dynamic mechanical models built from combinations of rigid and deformable bodies, joints, constraints, and various force actuators.
 It is specialized for creating biomechanical models of human anatomical structures, with the intention to study their function and eventually assist in the design and planning of medical treatment.

 A biomechanics simulator is used to analyze walking dynamics, study sports performance, simulate surgical procedures, analyze joint loads, design medical devices, and animate human and animal movement.

-A neuromechanical simulator that combines biomechanical and biologically realistic neural network simulation.
-It allows the user to test hypotheses on the neural basis of behavior in a physically accurate 3-D virtual environment.
+A neuromechanical simulator combines biomechanical and biologically realistic neural network simulation.
+It allows the user to test hypotheses about the neural basis of behavior in a physically accurate 3D virtual environment.

 City and urban

 A city simulator can be a city-building game but can also be a tool used by urban planners to understand how cities are likely to evolve in response to various policy decisions.
 AnyLogic is an example of modern, large-scale urban simulators designed for use by urban planners.
 City simulators are generally agent-based simulations with explicit representations for land use and transportation.
 UrbanSim and LEAM are examples of large-scale urban simulation models that are used by metropolitan planning agencies and military bases for land use and transportation planning.